Fragmentation of Nuclear Remnants in Electron-Nucleus Collisions at High Energy as a Nonextensive Process: Summary and conclusion

-In summary, various configurations of nuclear fragments resulting from the fragmentation of excited $^9$Be, $^{12}$C, and $^{16}$O nuclei---expected to form in $eA$ collisions at the EIC---are investigated using both equal and unequal probability partitioning methods.
+Various configurations of nuclear fragments resulting from the fragmentation of excited $^9$Be, $^{12}$C, and $^{16}$O nuclei---expected to form in $eA$ collisions at the EIC---are investigated using both equal and unequal probability partitioning methods.
 The multiplicity distributions for all fragments as well as those with charge $Z$ are derived.
 In comparison to results obtained from these partitioning methods, experiments suggest that multi-$\alpha$ configurations should exhibit a significantly high probability according to the $\alpha$-cluster model.
 We anticipate that the structure of excited nuclei featuring an $\alpha$-cluster will be clearly manifested and further validated in future studies.
+According to our predictions, the fraction of the 2He (3He or 4He) channel in excited $^9$Be ($^{12}$C or $^{16}$O) fragmentation should exceed 60\% (27.28\%, 15.9\%) under the equal probability partitioning method, or 41.6\% (12.5\%, 3.86\%) under the unequal probability partitioning method, with over 95\% confidence level.

 Additionally, findings from this work can serve as a reference for assessing whether a liquid-gas phase transition occurs within excited nucleus in $eA$ collisions.
 Should such a phase transition take place experimentally, an increased observation of light fragments is expected alongside minimal detection of heavy fragments.
-For very heavy excited nuclei, it is plausible that liquid-gas phase transition could occur in specific region where numerous light fragments are evaporated while other area undergoes fragmentation process or remaining smaller nucleus; this fragmentation process may deviate from traditional partitioning methods if significant $\alpha$-clustering is present. \\ \\ \\ {\bf Acknowledgments}
+For very heavy excited nuclei, it is plausible that liquid-gas phase transition could occur in specific region where numerous light fragments are evaporated while other area undergoes fragmentation process or remaining smaller nucleus; this fragmentation process may deviate from traditional partitioning methods if significant $\alpha$-clustering is present.
+We predict that the fraction of channels spanning 2H--4H (3H--6H or 4H--8H) in excited $^9$Be ($^{12}$C or $^{16}$O) fragmentation should exceed 80\% (54.55\% or 45.45\%) under the equal probability partitioning method, or 58.33\% (15.56\% or 3.82\%) under the unequal probability partitioning method, with over 95\% confidence level.

-The work of Shanxi Group was supported by the National Natural Science Foundation of China under Grant No. 12147215, the Shanxi Provincial Basic Research Program (Natural Science Foundation) under Grant No. 202103021224036, and the Fund for Shanxi ``1331 Project" Key Subjects Construction.
-The work of K.K.O. was supported by the Agency of Innovative Development under the Ministry of Higher Education, Science and Innovations of the Republic of Uzbekistan within the fundamental project No. F3-20200929146 on analysis of open data on heavy-ion collisions at RHIC and LHC. \\ \\ {\bf ORCID} \\ Fu-Hu Liu https://orcid.org/0000-0002-2261-6899 \\ Khusniddin K. Olimov https://orcid.org/0000-0002-1879-8458 \\ \\